Games-as-Research/Prose/process/Process.md

+# February 15th 2025

+## 3:32 PM
+I've read, thought, and designed things.
+I also have been away for the symposium.
+Here goes the final stretch of work.

 # February 12th 2025

 ## 12:48 PM
 I think I've read enough -- I need to move to building.
-Im going to start again in a couple hours.
+I'm going to start again in a couple hours.
 What I need is to bring the text in and start playing with it.

 Prototype Zero is about meta-cues.
 Its about the direct interaction with the text on the screen.

 One thing I think that should be there in digital, interactive text is visual aids.
-And in this translation Im doing of the paper,
+And in this translation I'm doing of the paper,

 # February 11th 2025